Updated January 18, 2019

 33-30-10 - Group insurance.

-44-13-100 - Unmatured life insurance contract; unmatured life insurance dividends, interest, loan value or cash value up to $2,000 if you or someone you depend on is beneficiary; life insurance proceeds if policy is owned by someone you depend on and is needed for support.
+44-13-100 - Unmatured life insurance dividends, interest, loan value or cash value up to $2,000 if you or someone you depend on is beneficiary; life insurance proceeds if the policy is owned by someone you depend on and the funds are needed for support.

 Add any applicable Federal Nonbankruptcy Exemptions.

-This list includes the majority of bankruptcy exemptions available in Georiga.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-Consider cross-checking this list withwww.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+This list includes the majority of bankruptcy exemptions available in Georgia; however, it doesn't include all of them.
+Also, states often create exceptions to specific exemptions, and Georgia could have changed the amounts since this list was last updated.
+Consider checking with a local bankruptcy attorney or self-help legal center.